 Sebastien Le Toux was selected by the Union on Nov.
 25, 2009 in the MLS Expansion Draft after being left unprotected by Seattle Sounders FC.
 He re-joined the team following the 2012 season in a trade with New York Red Bulls.

-2014: Le Toux appeared in 29 games, starting 23, while logging 2,050 minutes.
+2014 (Union): Le Toux appeared in 29 games, starting 23, while logging 2,050 minutes.
 He posted a team-high 12 goals and 31 points.
 He also notched seven assists on the season.
 Le Toux scored the game-winner against New England on March 15.
 He was as hot as any player in league in the summer, scoring eight goals in a 10-game during a span from June 7 to Aug.
-4. During that run, he posted two goals at New England on June 28.
+4. It led him to being named to the MLS Team of the Week by MLSSoccer.com twice over that stretch -- Week's 22 and 24.
+During that run, he posted two goals at New England on June 28.
 He also scored both goals in a 2-1 victory over Montreal on Aug.
 9. Not just a goalscorer, he put together an all-around performance by tallying three assists and a goal in a 4-2 victory against San Jose on Aug.
 24.

 2013 (Union): Played in 31 games starting 25, logging 2222 minutes.
 He scored three (3) goals and led the team with 12 assists.
 Aug.
 10, 2013, he registered two assists to lead the team to a 2-0 victory over D.C.
 United.
 On July 3, 2013, he scored against Real Salt Lake to keep the game tied at 2.
 He also recorded the game winning assist on May 11, 2013 against Chivas USA.